 Do babies dream?
-While parents watching their calmly sleeping baby, they notice that baby randomly grin hence ask such funny question.
+While parents watching their calmly sleeping kid, they notice that their little kid randomly grin hence ask such funny question.
 Baby sometimes, smile while at sleep but what is he smiling about anyway?
 Is he perhaps having a terrible nightmare?

 Babies encounter a lot of happenings and absorb a lot of information each day that passes.
 So, it’s easy to wonder what goes on babies brains at this stage.